The 9/11 Plea Deals Were the Only Way Out

 And just like that, the brief hope that these cases could finally be resolved was extinguished.

 So what happened?
 And what does it mean?
 We can venture a partial answer to the former question; we know bits and pieces through reporting and litigation documents.
-The latter question has a straightforward answer: if the PTAs are terminated, it means these cases will not be resolved.
+The latter question has a straightforward answer: If the PTAs are terminated, it means these cases will not be resolved.
 They will never get to trial; the legal issues are too labyrinthine to fully litigate in the foreseeable future, and there is no guarantee that the defendants will remain triable (all have health problems, and one of the original five defendants was deemed incompetent to stand trial last year).
 Even if the cases did get to trial, it’s not inevitable that the prosecution will be able to prove its case; evidence may become unavailable as memories fade and witnesses die, and some evidence may be suppressed due to the “original sin” of the defendants’ torture.
 Even if prosecutors did prove their case, and even if the defendants were given the death penalty, the case would go up on automatic appeal under 10 U.S.C. § 950c, and the defense would rightly appeal beyond that.

 What makes Secretary Austin’s order so destructive is that guilty pleas are the only way out.
 They represent the sole possibility for 9/11 families to see some semblance of the public reckoning a trial is meant to provide.
 The defense, the prosecutors, and the convening authority all recognize this.
 That’s why they made these deals.
-But Secretary Austin chose to ignore this reality—just the latest in a long tradition of political leaders determined to avoid the choices necessary to bring this case to an end.
+But Austin chose to ignore this reality—just the latest in a long tradition of political leaders determined to avoid the choices necessary to bring this case to an end.

-Secretary Austin’s order gave the impression that he was somehow surprised to learn of the guilty pleas.
+Austin’s order gave the impression that he was somehow surprised to learn of the guilty pleas.
 He could not have been.

 A few months later, in January 2023, the PTA negotiations had proceeded so far that reporting suggested that it was being held up not by whether agreements were possible in principle, but by uncertainty about who would make the agreements on behalf of the government.
-The White House declined to weigh in and deferred to the Defense Department instead—but, according to The New York Times, officials there were “said to be uncertain they have the right to decide on a course of action with such major implications.”
+The White House declined to weigh in and deferred to the Defense Department instead—but, according to the New York Times, officials there were “said to be uncertain they have the right to decide on a course of action with such major implications.”

-By September 6, 2023, it was official: the Biden administration had declined to accept the terms of the “policy principles” that it would have to approve to allow the deals to go forward under the terms the defendants had requested.
+By Sept.
+6, 2023, it was official: The Biden administration had declined to accept the terms of the “policy principles” that it would have to approve to allow the deals to go forward under the terms the defendants had requested.
 The prosecutors’ notice to the court provided no explanation as to the basis for the administration’s decision.
 It simply relayed the message: “the Administration declines to accept the terms of the proposed joint policy principles offered by the accused in the military commissions case, United States v.
-Mohammed, et al." It’s plausible the prosecutors themselves had not received any explanation either.
+Mohammed, et al.” It’s plausible the prosecutors themselves had not received any explanation either.

-On May 1, prosecutors informed the judge in open court that both the prosecution team and the convening authority remained interested in reaching agreements.
+On May 1, 2024, prosecutors informed the judge in open court that both the prosecution team and the convening authority remained interested in reaching agreements.
 On June 10, the judge issued an order setting the next session of hearings for July 15.

 The hearings seem to have opened relatively uneventfully.
 The judge gave an overview of the four weeks of proceedings to come, which would include oral argument and witness testimony, including from a psychologist who oversaw the waterboarding of Khalid Shaikh Mohammed.
 Proceedings would continue to plod along; litigation had been ongoing throughout the years of negotiations, and there was a lot to do.